ohmg-dev/ohmg-website/src/pages/contact.md

 ## Newsletter

-You can subscribe to the [newsletter](https://oldinsurancemaps.net/newsletter) for periodic updates about the site, even if you don't have an account.
+You can subscribe to the [OldInsuranceMaps.net newsletter](https://oldinsurancemaps.net/newsletter) for periodic updates about that project (no need to create an account on the site to get the newsletter).

 Newsletter updates will include links to new blog posts (the [blog](/blog) does not have subscriptions as such).